We are building a stable coastline in Northern Java through an innovative Building with Nature approach.

 There is a Building with Nature solution for every setting, combining green and grey in an optimal mix alongside other measures for risk reduction.
 Our objective is to replicate and scale up the Building with Nature approach to other rural and urban areas.
 Building with Nature is innovative and site specific and it operates in areas where the understanding of systems is limited and where changes are dynamic.
 We have therefore adopted a strategy of learning-by-doing and we are sharing our knowledge and the lessons we learn widely to support the sound replication of our approach.
 We do that through capacity building, knowledge exchange and embedding in policies and planning.

-Building with Nature in Indonesia is a programme from Ecoshape, Wetlands International, the Ministry of Marine Affairs and Fisheries (MMAF), the Ministry of Public Work and Human Settlement (MPWH), Witteveen+Bos, Deltares, Wageningen University & Research, UNESCO-IHE, Von Lieberman, Blue Forests, Diponegoro University, and local communities.
+Building with Nature in Indonesia is a programme from Ecoshape, Wetlands International, the Ministry of Marine Affairs and Fisheries (MMAF), the Ministry of Public Works and Housing (PU), Witteveen+Bos, Deltares, Wageningen University & Research, UNESCO-IHE, TU Delft, Von Lieberman, Blue Forests, Kota Kita, Diponegoro University, and local communities.

-The Dutch Sustainable Water Fund, The German Federal Ministry for the Environment, Nature Conservation, Building and Nuclear Safety (BMUB) as part of the International Climate Initiative (IKI), Waterloo Foundation, Otter Foundation, Top Consortia for Knowledge and Innovation, and Mangroves for the Future, and with contributions by all partners.
+The Dutch Sustainable Water Fund, The German Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU) as part of the International Climate Initiative (IKI), Waterloo Foundation, Otter Foundation, Top Consortia for Knowledge and Innovation, and Mangroves for the Future, and with contributions by all partners.